Turtle Beach (HEAR) is a Great Momentum Stock: Should You Buy?

 Bottom Line

-Given these factors, it shouldn't be surprising that HEAR is a #2 (Buy) stock and boasts a Momentum Score of A. If you're looking for a fresh pick that's set to soar in the near-term, make sure to keep Turtle Beach on your short list.
+Taking into account all of these elements, it should come as no surprise that HEAR is a #2 (Buy) stock with a Momentum Score of A. If you've been searching for a fresh pick that's set to rise in the near-term, make sure to keep Turtle Beach on your short list.

 5 Stocks Set to Double